EU ETS - Aviation

 Which aircraft operators are covered?

 The EU regularly updates the list of aircraft operators assigned to each Member State.
-The main purpose of this list to facilitate good administration of the EU ETS by informing aircraft operators about who is regulating whom.
+The main purpose of this list is to facilitate good administration of the EU ETS by informing aircraft operators about who is regulating whom.

 If an aircraft operator does not appear on this list, it does not mean that they are exempt from the EU ETS.
 Similarly, some aircraft operators appearing on the list may no longer be active or come within the scope (Annex 1) of the ETS Directive.
+The aircraft operator may be temporarily below one of the thresholds in Annex 1 and is classed as "excluded" for that year.

 The EU has published an information note on the legal status of this list of aircraft operators.